byu/serf/README.md

 serf
 ====

+Serf is simply a Rack-like library that, when called, routes received messages (requests or events) to "Command" handlers.

-Serf is a library that scaffolds distributed systems that are architected using Event-Driven Service Oriented Architecture design in combinations with the Command Query Responsibility Separation pattern.
+The pattern of Command objects and messaging gives us nice primatives for Event-Driven Service Oriented Architecture in combination with the Command Query Responsibility Separation pattern.

 Philosophy